Want more parenting wins? Greenlight teaches money lessons for life.

 Bring money lessons home with Greenlight’s $mart Parent newsletter, a quick read with impactful tips — delivered free to your inbox weekly.

 It usually starts with a schedule conflict.
-Maybe you have a late work call, or it’s your day for soccer pickup on the other side of town.
-Or maybe your child just says, “I’m old enough.
+Maybe you have a late work meeting, or it’s your day for soccer pickup on the other side of town.
+Or maybe your child says, “I’m old enough.
 Can’t I stay home by myself?”
-And suddenly, you’re wondering: Are they ready?
-More importantly, are you?
+Suddenly, you wonder: Are they ready?
+Are you?

 As of this publication, these are the ages kids can stay home alone in every state: